webevnt/celeryproject/README.md

-# Given Django project for Payment Reminders
+# Django project for Payment Reminders

 Here given description for project:-